 By now, you’ve probably read through blogs and articles that appear to be seemingly endless strings of text.
 And usually, when you’ve finally found what you’re looking for, it makes up a mere paragraph that’s of little or no use to you.

-Herewith, a go-to cheat sheet for stress-free wedding planning for the stress-free brides on their big day.
+Now let’s explore in detail, a cheat sheet for stress-free wedding planning for the stress-free brides on their big day.

 1. Hire a wedding planner or day-of coordinator

 Bottom line: You don’t want to be your own wedding planner or the day-of planner, nor do you want your mom to take on that responsibility either.